Embedded Applications

 An embedded application is a software product placed permanently inside some kind of device to perform a very specific set of functions.

-The software is typically specialized for particular hardware with specific purpose that must meet time, size, energy, and memory constraints.
+The software is typically specialized for particular hardware with a specific purpose that must meet time, size, energy, and memory constraints.

 As an example, some embedded applications are designed to run for months or years in a row without being turned off or receiving a reset command.
 It is used in areas from agriculture to space probes and more.